FWeinb/CDocParser/README.md

 #### 0.3.0

  * Add support for `///` comments
- * Add a `lineNumber` function as a second parameter that will convert char indices to line numbers
+ * Add a `lineNumberFor` function as a second parameter that will convert char indices to line numbers

 #### 0.2.2